Phoenix rush hour traffic slowed by vehicle fire on freeway ramp

-Vehicle fire closes transition ramp from SB I-17 to WB I-10 in Phoenix
+Vehicle fire temporarily closes transition ramp from I-17 to WB I-10 in Phoenix

-PHOENIX – The transition ramp from southbound Interstate 17 to westbound I-10 in Phoenix was closed during morning rush hour Wednesday because of a vehicle fire, authorities said.
+PHOENIX – The transition ramp from Interstate 17 to westbound I-10 in Phoenix was temporarily closed during morning rush hour Wednesday because of a vehicle fire, authorities said.

 The fire was first reported on the “Stack” interchange, near 27th Avenue, around 7:10 a.m.
-There was no estimated time for when the ramp would reopen.
+Traffic started getting through on the ramp again around 8 a.m.

-Arizona Department of Transportation traffic cameras showed a pickup truck engulfed in flames, producing thick black smoke.
+Arizona Department of Transportation traffic cameras showed a truck engulfed in flames, producing thick black smoke.

 No other details were immediately available.